barrysweeney/1-click-startup/README.md

 provide forms on the user interface but for tasks which need performed physically such as turning off equipment we can just provide a form to acknowledge that the task has been completed.

-Open source software can enable us to automate some of the tasks required to run the business.
+Open source software can enable us to automate some tasks required to run the business.
 Stock could be automatically re-ordered for example.
 Open source document editing services can also be employed.

 ### 🛫 Getting the current system up and running

 * * * * *

-It may seem like a lot of initial setup if you're new to the tools but it'll be well worth it.
+It may seem like a lot of initial setup if you're new to the tools, but it'll be well worth it.
 Getting familiar with these tools will put you in good stead to take your ability as a software engineer to the next level and will set you apart from others interviewing for entry-level software engineering jobs and beyond.

-Note that while some commands and screenshots are Linux based, they can be easily mapped to MacOS and Windows, and I'll provide links throughout to other guides which demonstrate how to install certain tools on non-linux based operating systems.
+Note that while some commands and screenshots are Linux based, they can be easily mapped to macOS and Windows, and I'll provide links throughout to other guides which demonstrate how to install certain tools on non-linux based operating systems.